 Install the latest ScaleGrid Enterprise Server:

-Note: ScaleGrid Enterprise Server relies on a MySQL server as a data repository for the clusters it manages, an Apache server for the web UI.
-If you have an existing MySQL server, you will be prompted to uninstall it.
+Note: ScaleGrid Enterprise Server relies on a MySQL server as a data repository for the clusters it manages, and an Apache server for the web UI.
+If you have an existing MySQL or Apache server, you will be prompted to uninstall it.

 Step 3: Change administrator password and enable 2 Factor Authentication